18F/product-design/docs/threat-modeling-for-designers/threat-modeling-for-designers.md

   - **Websites**
     - [Dark Patterns](https://www.darkpatterns.org/) - Its purpose is to spread awareness of dark patterns, which are tricks used in websites and apps that make you do things that you didn't mean to.
 Also has a [reading list](https://www.darkpatterns.org/reading-list)
     - [Evil by Design](https://evilbydesign.info/) - Evil design implementations grouped under the seven deadly sins, with tips on how to use each pattern, and examples from real life and the Web.
-      - Speculative question: The seven deadly sins concept is framed on modern westerrn society / Christianity thought.
-How might this look in another framework, e.g. eastern thoughts of "sin" or "evil"?
-For example in Chinese thought, "sin" is typically framed as wrongdoing, but more about only _if you're caught_.
-How do we determine that the intention is wrong?
   - **Talks**
     - [Design Strategies for Building Safer Platforms](https://www.infoq.com/presentations/strategies-safer-platforms/) by Kat Fukui, Product Designer at GitHub
       - Fukui explores 1) user safety, 2) consent-driven design, 3) encouraging inclusive behavior while discouraging destructive behavior, 4) design a paper trail for support team to investigate abuse reports